AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/create-and-manage-templates/delete-templates.md

 product-area: templates
 navigation-topic: templates-navigation-topic
 title: Delete project templates
 description: We recommend that you deactivate templates that you are no longer using, instead of deleting them so that you can keep historic information about your projects over time.
-For information about deactivating a template, see Edit project templates.
 author: Alina
 feature: Work Management
 exl-id: 41e0979c-f8ef-4a07-8848-e4ee8cc212c5